lim-wen-qi/chord-quest-vr/README.md

 <img width="2100" height="1287" alt="gameplay" src="https://github.com/user-attachments/assets/18c1de93-65e3-4709-906c-9e65f06af955" />

 Chord Quest uses a room-based structure where players progress through different musical challenges before reaching the final performance sequence.

-Each room introduces a different interaction, from note-based puzzles to the final piano performance.
+The environment assets were modelled in Blender and then imported and assembled in Unity to construct the complete VR level.
+Each room introduces different interactions, progressing from note-based puzzles to the final piano performance.

 ## Key Features